 In May 2014, the Financial Accounting Standards Board (FASB) issued a new standard on revenue recognition that supersedes previously issued revenue recognition guidance.
 This standard provides a five-step approach to be applied to all contracts with customers and requires expanded disclosures about the nature, amount, timing and uncertainty of revenue (and the related cash flows) arising from customer contracts, significant judgments and changes in judgments used in applying the revenue model and the assets recognized from costs incurred to obtain or fulfill a contract.
 This standard is effective for fiscal years, and interim periods within those years, beginning after December 15, 2017, which would be our fiscal year ending September 30, 2019.
 We plan to use the modified retrospective basis upon adoption.
-While we are still evaluating the potential impact of this standard on our financial statements, we believe accounting for variable consideration and the number of performance obligations contained in each contract will have the greatest significance.
+As part of our implementation process, we are evaluating a sample of contracts to identity potential impacts of the standard on our current accounting policies and disclosures.
+We will update our accounting policies and procedures and determine the impact from this new standard on our contracts outstanding as of October 1, 2018.
+While we are still evaluating the potential impact of this standard on our financial statements, we believe accounting for variable consideration, cancellations for convenience clauses and the number of performance obligations contained in each contract could have the greatest significance.
 The materiality of this guidance on our financial statements will be determined in large part by the contracts that are in progress as of the adoption date.

 In November 2015, the FASB issued an amendment to the topic regarding income taxes which requires an entity to separate deferred income tax liabilities and assets into current and noncurrent amounts in the statement of financial position.
 Deferred tax liabilities and assets are classified as current or noncurrent based on the classification of the related asset or liability for financial reporting.
 Deferred tax liabilities and assets that are not related to an asset or liability for financial reporting are classified according to the expected reversal date of the temporary difference.
 To simplify the presentation of deferred income taxes, the amendments require that deferred income tax liabilities and assets be classified as noncurrent in a classified statement of financial position.
-We have adopted this topic prospectively in Fiscal 2018 and our statement of financial position at December 31, 2017 reflects this reclassification.
+We have adopted this topic prospectively in Fiscal 2018 and our statement of financial position reflects this reclassification.
 We have not retrospectively adjusted prior periods.

 In February 2016, the FASB issued a new topic on leases which requires lessees to recognize lease assets and lease liabilities on the balance sheet for all leases with terms longer than twelve months.
 Leases will be classified as either finance or operating, with classification affecting the pattern of expense recognition in the income statement.
 A modified retrospective transition approach is required for lessees for capital and operating leases existing at, or entered into after, the beginning of the earliest comparative period presented in the financial statements, with certain practical expedients available.
-The new standard is effective for fiscal years beginning after December 15, 2018, including interim periods within those fiscal years.
+The new topic is effective for fiscal years beginning after December 15, 2018, including interim periods within those fiscal years.
 This would be our fiscal year ending September 30, 2020.
 We are still evaluating the potential impact of this topic on our financial statements.